 The Common Thread: Human Potential

 But along this journey, working for social care and as a mental health practitioner and campaigner, running two spiritual societies and writing novels… I keep coming back to the same, key pull.
+A drive, desire.
+Something I still can’t quite explain.

 I am here to understand redefinition, to explore potential and to share the lessons I am learning.